 "I made mention of certain mutual friends, and generally gave her news of London life, speaking particularly of the theatre (for I knew Maude had loved it) and describing Mr McReady's farewell appearance as Macbeth at the Haymarket" (Russell, "Sardonicus" 441).

-Atmosphere: The mood of the narrative, created by means of setting (locale and surroundings in which the narrative takes place), attitude (of the narrator and the characters in the narrative), and descriptions.
+attitude (of the narrator and the characters in the narrative), and

 "Atmosphere is the aura of mood that surrounds the story.
 It is to fiction what the sensory level is to poetry.
 In fact, it is often said that a story that has as its strongest element a mood or atmosphere is a "poetic" story.
 Such narratives were perhaps more popular in the past, especially in the Gothic fiction of the nineteenth century, than they are in the twentieth century.
 Gothic literature emphasizes the enigmatic, the dark, the distorted...The mood story attempts by descriptions and emotive means to influence the perceptions of the reader, to call into play sensations and emotions.
 The setting of the story will have a great deal to do with these evocations of mood.
 What would a ghost story be without an old Victorian mansion with creaking doors, an ancient castle full of cobwebs or some other such Gothic setting?"
 (Turco, The Book of Literary Terms 50-51).